DEFRA/ffc-development-guide/docs/source-code.md

     args: ['--baseline', '.secrets.baseline']
 ```

 2. Create and add the baseline file.
 To exclude files from the `detect-secrets` scan, run with `--exclude-files <regex>`.
-For example:
+Examples:

 ```
 detect-secrets scan > .secrets.baseline